1 - What Are Aviation SMS Human Factors

 Instead of extremely rigid policies and procedures regarding human action, Human Factors in safety management systems benefit more from policies that act as behavioral guidelines.
 Such policies address Human Factors in a way that promotes certain behaviors, but allows for deviation if the situation needs it.

 On the surface this seems to invite room for "risky behavior."
-However, proper reactive risk management training and tools effectively mitigates such risk, and moreover is a more sustainable, positive approach to safety culture and human action.
+However, proper reactive risk management training and tools effectively mitigate such risk, and is a more sustainable, positive approach to safety culture and human action.

 Approaching risk management with behavioral guideline policies/procedures and reactive risk management training requires accepting that while humans are the unwitting contributors to safety incidents, they are also the most important fortification for:

 - Mitigation; and

-In short, positive safety cultures tends to use Human Factors as areas to empower employees rather than a reason to treat employees as a problem.
+In short, positive safety cultures tend to use Human Factors as areas to empower employees rather than a reason to treat employees as a problem.
 It treats The Dirty Dozen as something to “work up” from, rather than “stay away” from.

 Automating training in aviation SMS saves aviation service providers considerable time and money.
 To satisfy the Phase 2 requirement for reactive risk management training, consider automating this SMS training.
 Here are some useful videos that hopefully offer inspiration.